monero-project/monero-site/README.md

 ### GitHub Issues

 We ask that if you open an issue on the site that you remain available for clarifying questions or corrections.
-We do our best to close issues that are resolved when we make changes to the site, but If your issue is resolved by a contributor and the issue is not closed we ask that you close it in a timely manner.
+We do our best to close issues that are resolved when we make changes to the site, but if your issue is resolved by a contributor and the issue is not closed we ask that you close it in a timely manner.
 A contributor may ask you to close an issue after it's confirmed fixed.
 Please review the changes to the site and close your issue if you can verify that it's fixed.

 ### Reviewing Process

-When a pull request suggesting changes is opened, it will be merged only once it will be reviewed (with some exceptions, like binaries and hashes updates).
+When a pull request suggesting changes is opened, it will be merged only once it is reviewed (with some exceptions, like binaries and hashes updates).
 The process to review a PR is simple:

 1. Go through the suggested changes and check that everything is fine and nothing is broken.
 We have multiple tools that make this process easier: Netlify's previews, which will show a preview of how the website will look like once the PR is merged; GitHub's checks, which will try to build the PR and will say if there were errors during the process.
 2. if you think something should be changed, comment on the interested lines, stating clearly what changes you suggest and why.
 GitHub gives [a set of useful tools](https://github.com/features/code-review/) to make code review easier for both authors and reviewers.
 3. When you think the PR is ready to be merged, use GitHub's native "Approve" option, or write a comment explicitly stating your approval.
-Some common ways to approve a PR is by writing: *ACK/uTACK*, *Reviewed* and *LGTM (Let's Get This Merged)*.
+Some common ways to approve a PR are by writing: *ACK/uTACK*, *Reviewed* and *LGTM (Let's Get This Merged)*.
 Doesn't matter what wording you use, just make your approval clear.
 4. In the case you wish a PR doesn't get merged for some reason, make it known by using clear wording.
 A common way to show disapproval is by writing *NACK (Not Acknowledged)*.
 NACKing a PR should be accompanied by a detailed explanation of why that PR should be refused.

 ## Updates on User Guides